Coriander | A Fragrant Leaf Spread Through East–West Trade

-Coriander is an annual herb characterized by delicate white or pale pink flowers and a distinct aroma.
-Widely known as a culinary herb, coriander is also appreciated for its ornamental value in gardens or pots.
+Coriander is an annual herb that bears delicate white or pale pink flowers and has a distinctive aroma.
+It is widely known as a culinary herb and often cultivated in home gardens or pots, but its flowers also hold ornamental value.

 Basic Information